 Our charter contains restrictions on the ownership and transfer of common stock, preferred stock and other capital stock that are intended to assist us in complying with these requirements and continuing to qualify as a REIT.
 The relevant sections of our charter provide that, subject to the exceptions described below, no person or entity may beneficially own, or be deemed to own by virtue of the applicable constructive ownership provisions of the Code, more than 9.8% (by value or by number of shares, whichever is more restrictive) of the aggregate of the outstanding shares of common stock, or more than 9.8% of the value of our outstanding capital stock.
-For purposes of these restrictions, the number and value of outstanding shares of Class B common stock are aggregated with the number and value of outstanding shares of common stock are aggregated with the number and value of outstanding shares of common stock we refer to these restrictions as the "common stock ownership limit" and the "aggregate stock ownership limit," respectively, and as the "ownership limits" collectively.
+For purposes of these restrictions, the number and value of outstanding shares of Class B common stock are aggregated with the number and value of outstanding shares of common stock.
+We refer to these restrictions as the "common stock ownership limit" and the "aggregate stock ownership limit," respectively, and as the "ownership limits" collectively.
 A person or entity that becomes subject to one or both of the ownership limits by virtue of a violative transfer that results in a transfer to a trust, as set forth below, is referred to as a "prohibited owner" if, had the violative transfer been effective, the person or entity would have been a record owner and beneficial owner or solely a beneficial owner of common stock or our capital stock, as applicable.